SEI2-jeddah/hw-week1-day3-js-functions/README.md

 ## Reminder
 Your opinion for this homework is very important!
 Please fill up the following questions when you pull request:
  * on a scale from 1 to 5, how comfortable were you with this assignment?
- * What was a win you had with this assignment?
+ * How long did it take?
  * What was a challenge you had with this assignment?
  * Is there anything that you'd like some further information on?
- * Other stuff on your mind? work with anyone? tell us about it!
+ * Do you have any suggestions to improve this assignment?

 ## Homework Submission
 https://github.com/SEI2-jeddah/General/tree/master/homework_submission